The-AI-Alliance/GEO-Bench-2/README.md

 ## Dataset Licenses

 All dataset are distributed under open-licenses.
 For license details please see the respective Huggingface repository of each dataset.
 A summary of the license files can be found in [this file](./dataset_licenses.md).
 License information is also contained in each `README.md` file that will be downloaded with the data from Huggingface.
-For our disclaimer about the licenses and our takedown policy, please see [benchmark_license_disclaimer.md](./benchmark_license_disclaimer.md).
+For our disclaimer about the licenses and our takedown policy, please see [disclaimer file](./benchmark_license_disclaimer.md).

 ## How was the Benchmark Generated?